winkles99/currency-tracker/README.md

 # Currency Tracker
 For the evil GM in you😈
-Logs RPG-style messages in both the console and the chat log to help GMs and players alike keep track of currency.
+Logs RPG-style messages the console and  chat log to help GMs and players alike keep track of currency.

 ## ✨ Features
 - Detects currency changes on any player-owned actor